webplatformco/project-class-composition/proposals/mutable-functions.md

 But how to define this more broadly, given that the super method can be called at any point?
 That seems like a can of worms best avoided.

-However, if side effects are executed _after_ the function body, then authors can always add the side effects to the super method, checking the instance's prototype chain:
+However, if side effects are executed _after_ the function body, then authors can always add the side effects to the super method, gated behind a check:

 ```js
 A.prototype.foo.addSideEffect(function () {